Let Go of Worries Before Bed

 Why

-Clearing your mind may help you sleep, but the reverse can also be true: Regular sleep may reduce your worries.
-People who go to bed late and sleep for shorter periods of time often have more negative thoughts than those who sleep regular hours, one study found.
+Clearing your mind may help you sleep, and regular, restful sleep may reduce worries.
+In a study of 52 adults who were repetitive negative thinkers, those who went to bed late and slept for shorter periods of time had more negative thoughts than those who slept regular hours, as reported in 2018 in the Journal of Behavior Therapy and Experimental Psychiatry.

 Up Next